golemfactory/yagna-docs/provider-tutorials/provider-cli.md

 ```
 $ ya-provider rule set outbound audited-payload import-cert ~/.local/share/ya-provider/cert_dir/foo_ca-chain.cert.pem --mode all
 ```

-This command imports the certificate located at `~/.local/share/ya-provider/cert_dir/foo_ca-chain.cert.pem` and sets the AuditedPayload rule for that certificate to allow access to all domains.

 You can also specify the certificate ID instead of importing the certificate file.
 If the certificate is already present in the keystore, you can use the following command: